-- 1. Promote a safe, orderly and stimulating school environment, supporting active teaching and learning. - 2.
-Ensure that students, parents and staff have the opportunity to communicate regularly with the principal and approach the principal for redress of grievances. - 3.
+- 2. Ensure that students, parents and staff have the opportunity to communicate regularly with the principal and approach the principal for redress of grievances. - 3.
 Evaluate on a regular basis all instructional programs. - 4.
 Support the development of and student participation in appropriate extracurricular activities. - 5.
-Be responsible for enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly.
+Be responsible for enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly. - 6.
+Comply with reporting and investigation requirements for acts of harassment, bullying, including cyberbullying, and/or discrimination against students set forth in the District's Dignity for All Student's Act Policy 7580 and Regulation 7580, and Section VIII of this Code and address issues and situations of harassment, bullying, including cyberbullying, and/or discrimination or any issue or situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - 7.
+Address biases that may prevent non-discriminatory treatment of all students in the school or classroom setting.